 WITNESSES: JDI Palm Coast, LLC A Georgia Limited Liability Company

 (print) By:

-(print)
+(print) -

 STATE OF

-COUNTY OF

-or □ online notarization, this day of of, which is the manager ocompany, on behalf of the JDI Palm Coa dged before me by means of □ physical presence , 2022 by, the manager f JDI Palm Coast, LLC, a Georgia limited liability ast, LLC.
+or □ online notarization, this day of of, which is the manager of company, on behalf of the JDI Palm Cowho has produced dged before me by means of , 2022 by, the manager f JDI Palm Coast, LLC, a Georgia limited liability ast, LLC.
 He is personally known to me or (type of identification) as

-NOTARY PUBLIC

-Print Name:
+identification.
+NOTARY PUBLIC Print Name:

 My Commission expires: